 - Wakay Air: daily flights usually departing and arriving in the mornings

-Ticket prices are known for being expensive — it can range from Php 4,000 up to Php 15,000 (on average, it costs Php 7,000+).
+Ticket prices are known for being expensive — they can range from Php 4,000 up to Php 15,000 (on average, it costs Php 7,000+).
 If you’re on a budget, how then can you get cheaper flight deals?

 - Tour Operators: You can also subscribe or regularly inquire with them so you are notified when there are seat sales or promos.

-From the airport, you can walk to the town proper to get to your hotel (it’s a really small town), otherwise you can hail tricycles there or arrange for a pick-up car beforehand.
-To book a private airport transfer, go here.[/box_section]
+From the airport, you can walk to the town proper to get to your hotel (it’s a really small town); otherwise, you can hail tricycles there or arrange for a pick-up car beforehand.
+To book a private airport transfer, go here.

-Top choices in Basco area would be…
+The top choices in the Basco area (the center) would be…

 Budget: Troy’s Lodge, DDD Habitat Lodging House

 Mid-Range: Midtown Inn, Batanes Seaside Lounge, or AirBnB